-- A standardized testing program. - A District testing program that will be subject to regular review and evaluation. - Evaluation of all proposed testing instruments and periodic evaluation. - In-service education of teachers and other staff members in the use of tests and interpretation of test results.
+- National, state and local assessment programs. - A District assessment program that will be subject to regular review and evaluation. - Evaluation of all proposed assessment instruments and periodic evaluation of their use and value. - In-service education of teachers and other staff members in the use of assessments and interpretation of assessments results.